 We start by sorting used tyres according to fixed criteria such as size, origin, year of manufacture, load and speed ratings.
 During this step, our specialists decide which cases go towards retreading or recycling.
 It is worth noting that, we select only premium brand tyres from certain countries such as Switzerland, Germany, Austria and others.

-After this selection, interior and exterior inspections are made using inflation and control machines.
+After this selection, interior and exterior inspections are made using inflation and control machinery.
 They are electrically and pneumatically tested to observe the internal defects.

-The tyre is inflated to pressure 30% higher than recommended to test its strength and highlight other defects.
+The tyre is inflated to a pressure that is 30% higher than recommended to test its strength and highlight other defects.
 It is done with the help of special devices that detect damage in the sidewall, inner liner, or other parts.